 Whether you’re stressed, struggling with confidence, having trouble sleeping, or just want to relax, here’s a meditation for every emotion you’re feeling.

 A Meditation For Every Emotion

 Meditation For Stress

 According to the American Institute of Stress, 33% of Americans report feelings of extreme stress, with over 70% experiencing stress that affects both mental and physical health.
+While a little stress is normal (and even healthy), chronic stress can lead to long-term health issues such as obesity, depression, heart disease, and other serious illnesses.
+The good news?
 Meditation can be a proactive measure to combat these feelings and tackle chronic stress.

 Start by dedicating five minutes every day to your meditation practice.
 Find a quiet, comfortable space where you can relax and disconnect.
 Carving out a few minutes of your time can help alleviate feelings of stress and bring more balance into your day.

 If you need a meditation to reduce stress, try this Break From Stress FitOn Meditation.